MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 ###Primary Modules
-Modules that ingest the core types 'tcp' and 'udp' can return an instance of ChopProtocol to be consumed by secondary modules (see below).
-Before use, ChopProtocl must be imported by doing:
+Modules that ingest the core types 'tcp', 'udp', and 'ip' can return an instance of ChopProtocol to be consumed by secondary modules (see below).
+Before use, ChopProtocol must be imported by doing:

 <pre>
-from ChopProtcol import ChopProtocl
+from ChopProtcol import ChopProtocol
 </pre>

 To instantiate an instance of ChopProtocol you can do something like: